 Boral Quarries Seaham (Balickera)

-Boral's Seaham Quarry is the organisation's main source of hard rock for aggregate production serving the Hunter and Port Stephens regions of NSW.
+Boral's Seaham Quarry, in the locality of Balickera to the east of Seaham township, is the organisation's main source of hard rock for aggregate production serving the Hunter and Port Stephens regions of NSW.

 139 Italia Road

 Boral's Seaham Quarry is located amongst bushland and rural residential properties in the Port Stephens region of NSW.
 It is sited within the locality of Balickera but named for the township of Seaham, some 5.5 kilometres to the west of the operations.

 The main population centres of Raymond Terrace (10 kilometres) and Newcastle (central business district - 28 kilometres) lie to the south.

 Quarrying began at the site in 1991 after planning approval was achieved in 1985.
 Extractive activities take place within a rich seam of ignimbrite, an igneous hard rock which possesses high qualities of strength and endurance.

 A smaller resource of rhyolite, another igneous rock, also exists on the site and is similarly extracted as needed.

 The quarry produces an average of 700 000 to 800 000 tonnes per annum of aggregates for use in the manufacture of materials such as concrete and asphalt.

 Materials generated by the site are transported to building and construction customers in Newcastle, across the Hunter Valley and Port Stephens regions.

 The site's position just off the Pacific Motorway is advantageous in the movement of materials around these areas.